thomasperi/nobl/README.md

 # Nobl

-Nobl lets you write long-running loops that run asynchronously instead of blocking the thread, by automatically ceding control back to the browser at regular intervals (every 20ms) throughout each operation.
+Nobl lets you write long-running loops that run asynchronously instead of blocking the thread, by automatically ceding control back to the browser at regular intervals (every 20ms).

 * <ins>No</ins>n-<ins>bl</ins>ocking loops
 * "knobble" / "noble" / "no bull"

 ## Usage

-Put `await nobl()` wherever you want the code to potentially cede control to the browser.
+Put `await nobl()` wherever you want the code to *potentially* cede control to the browser.
+It doesn't *necessarily* cede control every time.
+Only once every 20ms.

 ```javascript
 import { nobl } from 'nobl';